phelipetls/blog/content/posts/improving-the-android-studio-experience-in-dwm/index.md

-Later, by investigating various `xprop` output, I found that some windows give a hint called `_NET_WM_STATE_SKIP_TASKBAR` so window managers shouldn't include them in the taskbar, [so I went ahead with it](https://github.com/phelipetls/dotfiles/commit/7333e85b50abc63da0193705d204cf40c19b63bc).
+Later, by investigating various `xprop` output, I found that some windows give a hint called `_NET_WM_STATE_SKIP_TASKBAR` so window managers shouldn't include them in the taskbar, it seemed like a good idea so [I implemented it](https://github.com/phelipetls/dotfiles/commit/7333e85b50abc63da0193705d204cf40c19b63bc).

 # Skipping transient windows in monocle layout count